carpentries/lesson-development-training/episodes/01-introduction.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- This training aims to teach you a process for designing and developing a lesson website, in collaboration with others.
+- This training aims to teach you a process for designing and developing an online lesson material, in collaboration with others.

 ::::::::::::::::::::::::::::::::::::::::::::::::::